Hurricane prep to keep water away from your home

-JACKSONVILLE, Fla - Downpours during tropical storms greatly overpowers the capacity of your gutters leaving a soggy mess.
+JACKSONVILLE, Fla. - Downpours during tropical storms greatly overpower the capacity of your gutters, leaving a soggy mess.

 Part of hurricane preparation should include inspecting your drainage to get water away from your foundation quickly.